-One of Colorado’s most inspiring grassroots entrepreneurs leads the way for consciousness and community.
+Scotty Stoughton is one of Colorado’s most inspiring grassroots entrepreneurs.
+Stoughton is leading the way for consciousness and community.

 The next time you see Scotty Stoughton, he may performing with his band on stage, working alongside his team to produce a music festival, traveling the world solo, practicing yoga next to you or stand up paddle boarding with a friend down whitewater.
 You may only see him for a moment, but he’ll leave you with a spark of passion.
 Scotty is a man who lives up to the infinite standards of a dreamer.
 The path he has forged for his journey has not always made for an easy ride, but as he says, “nothing great is ever accomplished if you stay within your comfort zone — it never is.”

 Growing up as a surfer from the Atlantic Coast, Scotty made his way to Colorado after college, grounding his fluid spirit into the heart of the Rocky Mountains.
 After years of both succeeding and floundering as a musician in Colorado and for a little while in California, he began honing his career as a music event producer, founding Bonfire Entertainment.